-We can take its chapter 11 as an initial paradigmatic example of negative and positive reconstruction in operation.
-In it, Dewey contrasted the negative, long-established practices of empirically learning from experience with the positive practice of scientific method, yet to be applied to ordinary life.
+We can take its Chapter 11 as an initial paradigmatic example of negative and positive reconstruction in operation.
+In it, Dewey contrasted the negative, long-established practices of empirically learning from experience, with the positive practice of scientific method, yet to be applied to ordinary life.
 He described empirical thinking briefly with no attention to the many different contexts of its use.
-Then he surveyed three of its characteristic disadvantages and closed reciting the many ways in which empirical thinking "[actually stifles] subsequent inquiry and reflection" (MW 6, 296).
+Then he surveyed three of its characteristic disadvantages and closed reciting the many ways with empirical thinking "subsequent inquiry and reflection are actually stifled."
 Dewey immediately turned to a section on "the scientific method," beginning, of course, "in contrast."
-With the ills of mere empiricism left behind, scientific method could ground a sound program for training all in the practice of thinking (MW 6, Part 3 passim).
+With the ills of mere empiricism left behind, scientific method could ground a sound program for training all in the practice of thinking.
+(MW6: 296 & Part 3 passim.)